omarbakker/ppt2_solution/README.md

 Implement two methods:

-1. The first method, `isPossible_onlyOneDoubling`, where you check if `n` can be transformed into a Fibonacci number using *at most* one doubling step and any number of addition steps.
-The number of steps permitted is at most `m`.
+1. The first method, `isPossible_onlyOneDoubling`, where you check if `n` can be transformed into a Fibonacci number using *at most* `m` steps in total, and of these steps *at most one can be a doubling step*.
 The doubling does not have to be the first or last step (see the examples). **If you complete only this method correctly then you will receive partial credit of 50% for this question.**

 2. The second method, `isPossible`, generalizes the earlier method to permit any number of `+ 1` or `* 2` operations as long as the total number of operations is no more than `m`.